Learnosity/vagrant-sparseimage/Readme.md

 Requires vagrant 0.9.4 or later (including 1.0)
 Since vagrant v1.0.0 the preferred installation method for vagrant is using the provided packages or installers.
-If you installed vagrant that way, you need to use vagrant''s gem wrapper:
+If you installed vagrant that way, you need to use vagrant's gem wrapper:

 ```bash
 $ vagrant gem install vagrant-sparseimage